rajaraodv/salesforce-swift-tutorial/mobile-sdk-swift-adding-connected-app.md

 ## Step 3: Restart Everything
 1. From the Simulator's menu, click on ** Simulator** then click on **Reset Content and Settings**.
-2. Switch to the terminal where we have "Swift CLI" and stop it by pressing **Control + C**, then restart it by running **npm start**
-3. Switch to Xcode and run the app by pressing the Arrow button
+2. Switch to Xcode and run the app by pressing the Arrow button
-4. You should now see Simulator opening up the app and show the Salesforce login screen.
+3. You should now see Simulator opening up the app and show the Salesforce login screen.
-5. Login with your developer org credentials.
+4. Login with your developer org credentials.
-6. Notice that next OAuth screen shows **SwiftSample**.
+5. Notice that next OAuth screen shows **SwiftSample**.
 This means our app now uses the new Connected App configuration.

 	<img src="images/new-oauth-screen.png" style="height:500px" />
 7. Press "Approve" in the next OAuth screen.